alpluspluss/libvrt/README.md

-`std::variant` is a powerful type introduced in C++17, however, it can be cumbersome to use as it requires verbose `std::visit` calls and can lead to boilerplate code. `vrt` solves this with natural switch case support while maintaining 100% API compatibility with `std::variant`.
+`std::variant` is a powerful type introduced in C++17, however, it can be cumbersome to use as it requires verbose `std::visit` calls and can lead to boilerplate code. `vrt` solves this with natural switch case support while maintaining 100% API compatibility with `std::variant` as well as additional components such as `vrt::visit` for `std::visit` compatibility and `vrt::match` for pattern matching.

 ### Comparison